sidguigui/letterboxd_recommendations/README.md

 ### Collaborative Filtering

-The Collaborative Filtering was developed by training the SVD (Singular Value Decomposition) and SVD++ algorithm and cross validating it with the measures RMSE(Root Mean Square Error) and MAE(Mean Absolute Error), both measures to calculate the precision of the decomposition.
+The Collaborative Filtering was developed by training the SVD (Singular Value Decomposition) and SVD++ algorithm and cross validating it with the measures Root Mean Square Error (RMSE) and Mean Absolute Error(MAE), both measures to calculate the precision of the decomposition.

 The surprise package will get the item [user_id,movie_name,rating] matrix and rearrange it to get the R matrix, in which will have the following configuration.